signalfx/signalfx-ruby/README.md

 (network latency, batching, etc. will all impact when those datapoints actually make it to SignalFx).

+#### Reporting data through a HTTP proxy

+To send data through a HTTP proxy, set the environment variable `http_proxy` with the proxy URL.

 ### Sending multi-dimensional data

 Reporting dimensions for the data is also optional, and can be